raj-ugavekar/React-TODO-App/README.md

-# React To-Do App
+# Reactjs To-Do Web App

-A simple and beginner-friendly To-Do list application built with **React**.
+A simple and beginner-friendly **To-Do Web App** built with **Reactjs**.
 Users can add tasks, view them in a list, and delete them when completed.
 The app uses **localStorage** to save tasks so they persist even after refreshing the page.

 ---